ritterbush/website-hugo-template/README.md

 #### The public folder that Hugo makes with the above commands is a self-contained and usable website.
 I use this here Github (Netify) to host it for free.

+Good luck and have fun!

+Note: The lisences for Hugo and Mainroad are, to put it colloquially, free and open source.
+See their respective sites for details.
+I hereby carry over their lisences.
+The only thing on my site I copyright is its content, with the exception of the dummy site I use here.